jobsort/jobsort/leetcode/delete-node-in-a-linked-list.md

----
-name: "Delete Node in a Linked List"
-title: "LeetCode Delete Node in a Linked List Solution"
-description: "Solution for write a function to delete a node in a singly-linked list.
-You will not be given access to the head of the list, instead you will be given access to the node to be deleted directly.
-It is guaranteed that the node to be deleted is not a tail node in the list."
-published: "2021-07-05 PDT"
-modified: "2021-08-16 PDT"
----

 # Delete Node in a Linked List Problem & Solution

 Write a function to delete a node in a singly-linked list.